 The SSA retains a list of medical conditions that automatically state that a person is disabled.
 However, if your condition differs from one on the list, the SSA will examine your condition to determine if you are considered disabled.

 4.Are you able to perform the work you did before?

 If your condition varies from one on the list but is severe, the SSA will determine whether your condition will or does interfere with your ability to perform the work you did previously.
 If your medical condition does not interfere, you may not qualify.

 If your condition prohibits you from performing the job you did previously, the SSA will examine whether you have any work experience or skills that allow you to perform another job.
 If you are able to adjust to other types of work, you may not qualify for SSD.

 Why Call Disability Action Advocates™

-The Las Vegas social security disability lawyers at our firm possess the experience and knowledge in this area of law.
-For over 20 years, our firm has helped clients obtain benefits to help them through a tough time caused by an unfortunate occurrence of a disability.
+The Las Vegas social security disability representatives at our office possess the experience and knowledge in this area of law.
+For over 20 years, our office has helped clients obtain benefits to help them through a tough time caused by an unfortunate occurrence of a disability.
 We understand the hardships that disabilities put on a worker and the financial strains these disabilities cause to an entire family.
 We are here to help.